spaff1337/Terraria-Patcher/README.md

 # Installation
-- Make sure you have dotnet 8.0 installed
+- Make sure you have .net 8.0 installed
 - Download the terraria-patcher.exe file from releases tab or compile it yourself

 # Usage